monkstone/monkstone.github.com/_posts/2018-03-27-developing-ruby-processing.md

 #### Recommended Tools:-

-A means of swapping java environments (eg update-alternatives for Debian ubuntu)
+A means of swapping java environments (eg `update-alternatives` for Debian ubuntu, or `archlinux-java`)

 A java ide, netbeans is a good choice